 Graham Dowdall combines a practice as a performer, workshop leader, trainer, consultant and tutor in the field of Community Music.
 His passion for music and social equality run hand in hand and dovetail rewardingly into his portfolio career.
 As a performer, Graham specialises in electronic music and has a huge catalogue of contributions to commercially released recordings, as well as significant experience performing live around the globe.
 As a workshop leader he has spent the last 25 years working with a wide range of client groups, but specialises in working with young people in challenging circumstances — especially those at risk of offending and those with a variety of learning and physical disabilities and difference.

 - BA (Hons) Law – Kingston

 - Cert.
 Music Workshop Skills (Goldsmiths)

-Graham has taught on the CMWS at Goldsmiths since 2001, working for the first six years as a guest lecturer before convening and teaching as an associate tutor on the programme.
-He also teaches on the MA in Cross Sectoral and Community Arts.
+Graham taught on the CMWS at Goldsmiths from 2001 until its closure in 2014, working for the first six years as a guest lecturer before convening and teaching as an associate tutor on the programme.

 He now convenes and leads modules in Music in Educational, Therapeutic and Community Contexts, and Music Workshop Skills as well as leading all of Goldsmiths’ Community Music Short Courses for STaCS.

 He also leads the Community Arts pathway of the MA Applied Anthropology, Community, Youthwork and Community Arts.